 Most lenders charge compound interest on their loans.
 The best way to find the cheapest loan is to look at the total amount you'll repay over the full term.
 Use our loan repayment calculator to see how much your loan could cost you.

 Your loan payments include the loan and interest.
 With most loans, you pay back the same amount every month because the interest rate is fixed for the duration of your loan.

 There are lots of different types of loan, but they're all either:

 Secured loans are tied to something you own.
-For example, mortgages are secured loans against your property, which the lender could repossess if you fail to pay it back.
+For example, mortgages are loans secured against your property, which the lender could repossess if you fail to pay it back.

 These loans tend to be for larger sums of money over longer periods of time.

-Unsecured loans are not directly associated with any of your belongings or assets.
-But debt collectors can still come after your assets if you fail to pay back the money you owe.
+Unsecured loans are not directly associated with any of your belongings or assets but debt collectors can still come after your assets if you fail to pay back the money you owe.

-Personal loans are examples of unsecured loans.
+Personal loans are unsecured loans.